How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Come here, get together.

-Clouds, cover the whole sky with yourself,
+Clouds, cover the whole sky,

 Wash the earth with a shower,

-Come down from the sky, water
+Come down from the sky, water,

-Here for the glory of God.
+For the glory of God here.

 In the name of God the Father, in the name of the Creator.